maxCodeVector/maxcodevector.github.io/_posts/2020-02-03-ray-notes-execute.md

-### !!!How it schedule task by considering the dependency?
+### !
+How it schedule task by considering the dependency?

 ```cpp
  resolver_.ResolveDependencies(task_spec, [this, task_spec]() {